-However, our PRC counsel has also advised us that there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules.
-Accordingly, the PRC regulatory authorities may take a view that is contrary to the opinion of our PRC counsel.
+However, there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules.
+Accordingly, the PRC regulatory authorities may take a view that is contrary to the opinion of us.
 It is uncertain whether any new PRC laws or regulations relating to variable interest entity structures will be adopted or, if adopted, what they would provide.
 If we or any of the VIEs are found to be in violation of any existing or future PRC laws or regulations, or fail to obtain or maintain any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating our businesses in China do not comply with applicable PRC laws and regulations, or if these laws and regulations or their interpretations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations."